-The fuel in your Weed Eater must flow uninterrupted from the tank to the carburetor, from the carburetor to the cylinder, and all excess fuel must return to the tank.
+Is your string trimmer leaking fuel?
+The fuel in your weed trimmer must flow uninterrupted from the tank to the carburetor, from the carburetor to the cylinder, and all excess fuel must return to the tank.
 This cycle needs to remain completely airtight, otherwise fuel will start leaking from either the broken seal or from another area in the fuel system.
 You must find the leak immediately as trying to operate with a gas leak poses a fire threat.

 Fuel Tank Problems

-Often the fuel cap is the source of a lot of leaks, and even though the fuel may look like it's leaking from somewhere else, the cap is to blame as it's flinging fuel around from the engine vibrations.
+The fuel cap is the source of a lot of leaks.
+Sometimes the fuel may look like it's leaking from somewhere else, even when the cap is to blame as it's flinging fuel around from the engine vibrations.
 Inside the cap is a rubber seal, which can get lost at a refueling stop, causing gas to start leaking.
 Puncture holes can also come from flying rocks from the cutting head or if you dropped the trimmer against a sharp object.
-Clean the fuel tank and engine with soap, water, and a rag to help you better determine the source of your leak.
+Clean the fuel tank and engine with soap, water and a cleaning rag to help you better determine the source of your leak.

 Broken Gas Lines